Absurdism: Against

 But this negative attitude toward moral values is not always consistently maintained by absurdists and some of the suggested responses on how to deal with the absurd seem to explicitly defend the existence of moral values.
 Due to this ambiguity, other critics of absurdism have objected to it based on its inconsistency.
 The moral values defended by absurdists often overlap with the ethical outlook of existentialism and include traits like sincerity, authenticity, and courage as virtues.
 In this sense, absurdists often argue that it matters how the agent faces the absurdity of their situation and that the response should exemplify these virtues.
 This aspect is particularly prominent in the idea that the agent should rebel against the absurd and live their life authentically as a form of passionate revolt.

 Some see the latter position as inconsistent with the idea that there is no meaning in life: if nothing matters then it should also not matter how we respond to this fact.
-So absurdists seem to be committed both to the claim that moral values exist and that they do not exist.
 Defenders of absurdism have tried to resist this line of argument by contending that, in contrast to other responses, it remains true to the basic insight of absurdism and the "logic of the absurd" by acknowledging the existence of the absurd instead of denying it.
 But this defense is not always accepted.
 One of its shortcomings seems to be that it commits the is-ought fallacy: absurdism presents itself as a descriptive claim about the existence and nature of the absurd but then goes on to posit various normative claims.
 Another defense of absurdism consists in weakening the claims about how one should respond to the absurd and which virtues such a response should exemplify.
 On this view, absurdism may be understood as a form of self-help that merely provides prudential advice.
 Such prudential advice may be helpful to certain people without pretending to have the status of universally valid moral values or categorical normative judgments.
 So the value of the prudential advice may merely be relative to the interests of some people but not valuable in a more general sense.
 This way, absurdists have tried to resolve the apparent inconsistency in their position.